neontribe/ARCVService/Docker.md

 When using locally mounted files you can reset the system by stopping the containers and deleting the mysql volume and the .env file.
 Assuming you are in the the directory as this file those commands will look something like this:

-    docker-compose stop or ctrl-c if it's in the foreground docker volume rm arcvservice_mysql
+    docker-compose stop or ctrl-c if it's in the foreground docker-compose rm
+    docker volume rm arcvservice_mysql
     rm .env
+    docker-compose up --build

+## Environment variables.

+At run time you can override environment variables.
+At run time by exporting the required environment variable.

+    export APP_SEEDS=dev
     docker-compose up --build